Academic Counseling and Support

 Center for Writing

-Writers at all levels of experience from across the university use the Center for Writing.
+Writers at all levels of experience use the Center for Writing.
 Through individualized conferences, peer consultants work with writers to help them focus, develop, and organize their ideas, and revise and edit their drafts.
 Students can seek assistance on any work in progress before they write, as they write, and after they write.
 Most writers bring course assignments, including analytical, research, and capstone papers.
 Those writing essays for application to graduate school or study abroad are also welcome.

 The Center is staffed by peer consultants selected each spring through a rigorous application and interview process.
 The consultants do not edit or proofread, but instead help writers strengthen their approaches to all facets of the writing process.